Matthew Clark, Professor of Geography and Global Studies, Director of Center for Interdisciplinary Geospatial Analysis (CIGA), SSU

 Area of Water Expertise: education; engaging students in water-related service learning projects

 Water-Related Responsibilities: I am Lead PI on the NSF-funded Science 120/121 course.
 Starting in Fall 2012, SSU began its pioneer STEM-oriented freshman year experience: Science 120 "Sustainability in My World".
 This twelve-credit, year-long course (Science 121 in the Spring) for first-time freshmen immerses students in real world issues of water-related issues and management challenges through hands-on work.
-These include outdoor field experiences in the Copeland Creek Watershed on campus, at the SSU Preserves, and at sites with community partner projects.
+These include outdoor field experiences in the Copeland Creek Watershed on campus, at the Center for Environmental Inquiry preserves, and at sites with community partner projects.
 By design, it is an integrated course for students exploring their interest in the environment and considering a science major .
 Through real-world problem solving done in collaboration with faculty, peer mentors, and community partners, students will learn biological principles, mathematical reasoning, and critical thinking skills.
 These skills will be directly utilized to help understand and address global issues in the context of our local environment and Sonoma County's watersheds.

 Water-Related Community Connections: We are engaging our students in water-related community partner projects.
 Community partners include the Sonoma County Water Agency, Sotoyome, Goldridge and Southern Sonoma Resource Conservation Districts, and the Laguna de Santa Rosa Foundation.